eellson/phoenix-webpack-docker-elastic/README.md

 [Docker for Mac](https://docs.docker.com/engine/installation/mac/) should resolve this.

+### Webpack fails in development with "command not found"

+Occasionally I have issues around this, seemingly caused by us mounting /app/node_modules as a data volume, and so it not picking up changes.
+Deleting this line from `docker-compose.yml` running, then adding back and running again seems to resolve.

-### Webpack fails on production with "command not found"
+### Webpack fails in production with "command not found"

 Check your NODE_ENV.
 We need to install `devDependencies` in order to run webpack etc on the server, so we should not set `NODE_ENV=production` (note we